Explore your mortgage options

 Rocket LoansSM offers same-day funding for personal loans.
 Get prequalified and get the cash you need, fast.

-Using a credit card to finance your project is probably not your best option, but depending on your situation, it may work for you.
 Credit card interest rates can be much higher than the rates for other types of financing, and their credit limits are typically much lower than what you’ll need to finance a vinyl siding project.

 If you need to apply for a credit card, look for one that offers a 0% intro APR.
 To avoid paying interest on the balance, try paying it off before the introductory period ends.

-- Home size: Vinyl siding is priced by square foot.
+- Home size: Most siding is priced by square foot.
 The larger your home is and the more complex the design, the more it will cost.
 Make sure to account for the garage if you’re including it in the siding project.

 - Location: Materials, shipping, labor and cleanup costs vary by location.
 Over the last couple of years, prices and delivery times have skyrocketed.
 Be prepared for price changes and start your project as early in the warmer months as possible.